ShizukaDonaghue/melting-snowman/README.md

 # Melting Snowman
-## Introduction
 Melting Snowman is a word guessing game built with Python.
 It is a [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) type game, but instead of a hanged man, a snowman is drawn to show the progress of the game.

-The player can select the number of lives to set the difficulty and for each failed attempt, the snowman starts to melt.
-The objective of the game is to guess the word correctly and save the snowman from melting!
+The player can select the number of lives to set the difficulty for each game and suggest a letter at a time or a word containing the same number of letters as the word to be guessed.
+For each failed attempt, the player loses a life and the snowman starts to melt.
+The aim of the game is to guess the word correctly and save the snowman from melting!

+This game is designed for anyone above the age of 8 who would like to have fun playing a word guessing game and is intented to help them learn some new words.
+The words used in the game are all winter-themed to suit the game and some are more challenging than others to add the excitement of the unknown.

 ## Deployed Website
 [Melting Snowman](https://the-melting-snowman-game.herokuapp.com/)